PureDarwin/xnubuild/README.md

 # xnubuild

-A script by the PureDarwin project for setting up a macOS development environment and building XNU.
+A script by the PureDarwin project for setting up a macOS development environment and building XNU, as well as the Libsyscall component that is bundled with XNU.

 ## Running